How to write a cover letter: Tips, examples & template main region

 Before we begin – let’s go back to basics.
 A cover letter serves as a personal introduction to you as a professional.
 It most commonly takes the form of a personalised note to add to an online application or an email attaching your CV.

-Follow our tips for writing your cover letter or download our cover letter template below.
+Follow our tips for how to write a cover letter or download our cover letter template.

 How to write a cover letter